 Remember that contents pages for magazines are very different to contents pages for books or reports.
 Magazine contents should be full of enticing images and exciting typography to get the reader in the mood for delving into the rest of the magazine’s content.

 4. Illustrated Graphics Make Magazines Unique

-Browse any shelf of magazines and you’ll notice that most covers use photos as their image medium of choice.
-However, an illustrative cover can look unique and super-stylish, and is a great choice for tech, arts and design titles.
-On-trend flat graphics are easy to create, and can make your magazine look particularly design-forward.
+Browse any shelf of magazines and you’ll notice that most cool magazine covers use photos as their image medium of choice.
+However, an illustrative cover can look unique and super-stylish and is a great choice for tech, arts, and design titles.
+On-trend flat graphics are easy to create and can make your magazine look particularly design-forward.

-Get friendly with Adobe Illustrator, CorelDRAW or Inkscape to create vector graphics that you can drop into your InDesign layouts with ease.
+Get friendly with Adobe Illustrator, CorelDRAW, or Inkscape to create vector graphics that you can drop into your InDesign magazine templates with ease.

 Vectors are a great way to express more abstract or fantastical concepts, and as a result are the perfect choice for magazines that don’t fall into the usual fashion or lifestyle niches.
 Take a look at the cover for this design magazine—the abstract graphic catches the eye, and it will be sure to stand out in a sea of photographic covers.